I was in need of a DIY gel air freshener with essential oils and quickly.

 You know, that pleasantly fresh smell when you walk in from a long day and you just want to sit down for a moment and catch your breath before you start the evenings activities.

-I have essential oil diffusers that I can turn of, but I really love an air freshener that is running all day long, without electric and with the pure scent of essential oils.
+I have essential oil diffusers that I turn off when I leave, but I really love an air freshener that is running all day long, without electric and with the pure scent of essential oils.

 Instantly Save Money On Your Cleaning Products!